jasper-hyj/physics77-capstone-project/project-proposal.md

 # Physics 77 Capstone Project Proposal

 ## Overview
-- Title of the Research: Simulation of a solar system with animation using matplotlib
+- Title of the Research: Simulation of a solar system with animation using pygame and analyse using matplotlib
 - Group member: Yi-Jhan Huang, Ian Chang

 ## Abstract: